-Icosa Water will match the charges of Southern Water.
+Icosa Water will match Severn Trent's charges for the Site.

-With regard to service levels, we have reviewed Icosa Water's Codes of Practice and its proposed service levels and compared these to the Codes of Practice and the performance commitments of Southern Water.
-Based on this review, we are satisfied that customers will be offered an appropriate level of service by Icosa Water and that overall customers will be 'no worse off' being served by Icosa Water instead of by Southern Water.
+With regard to service levels, we have reviewed Icosa Water's Codes of Practice and its proposed service levels and compared these to the Codes of Practice and the performance commitments of Severn Trent.
+Based on this review, we are satisfied that customers will be offered an appropriate level of service by Icosa Water and that overall customers will be 'no worse off' being served by Icosa Water instead of by Severn Trent.

-3.4 Effect of appointment on Southern Water's customers
+3.4 Effect of appointment on Severn Trent's customers

-In considering whether customers will be no worse off, we also looked at the potential effects of this variation on the price that Southern Water's existing customer base may face.
+In considering whether customers will be no worse off, we also looked at the potential effects of this variation on the charges that Severn Trent's existing customer base may face.

-The calculation necessarily depends on a range of assumptions, and there are clearly difficulties involved in quantifying the effect on customers of Southern Water.
+The calculation necessarily depends on a range of assumptions, and there are clearly difficulties involved in quantifying the effect on customers of Severn Trent.
 It is therefore necessary to use a simplified set of figures.
 We have expressed the effect in 'per bill' terms to try and quantify the possible effect in an easily understandable way.
-Broadly, we have assessed the potential magnitude of this impact by comparing how much Southern Water might have expected to receive in revenue from serving the Site directly, were they to serve the Site, with the revenues they might expect from the proposed bulk discharge arrangement with Icosa Water.
+Broadly, we have assessed the potential magnitude of this impact by comparing how much Severn Trent might have expected to receive in revenue from serving the Site directly, were it to serve the Site, with the revenues it might expect from the proposed arrangement with Icosa Water.

-In this case, we have calculated that if we grant the Site to Icosa Water, there may be a potential impact on the bills of Southern Water's existing customers of £0.02.
+In this case, we have calculated that if we grant the Site to Icosa Water, we estimate that there would be no impact for Severn Trent's customers